bigorangebird/picoCTF/General Skills/Obedient Cat/Obedient Cat.md

 ```
 wget https://mercury.picoctf.net/static/33996e32dce022205a6a36f69aba56f0/flag
 ```
-   ... not found; so needs to be installed.

-2. Google shows that it's available as a Homebrew package via https://brew.sh
+   But the wget command isn't available.
+Google shows that it's available as a Homebrew package via https://brew.sh

 3. Installed homebrew using the command

 ```